kyphd/GetGrainSize/README.md

 ![sample](https://github.com/kyphd/GetGrainSize/blob/master/output/000.png)

 # About
 This program is to measure the grain size based on the Heyn intercept method [E. Heyn, The Metallographist, Vol. 5, 1903, pp. 39-64.].
 A monochrome image file is required and grain boundary is described with black line.
-If you want, some images are randomly cropped, and measure the grain size for each cropped image.
+If you want to crop some images from original one, you can use "Crop mode" in which some images are cropped randomly and the grain size are measured for each cropped image.

 # Require
 ## python 3